leanprover-community/logic_and_proof/propositional_logic_in_lean.rst

 .. code-block:: lean

-    variables A : Prop

-    -- BEGIN
     section
-      variable h : false
+      variable (h : False)

       example : A := False.elim h
     end
-    -- END

-There isn't much to say about ``true`` beyond the fact that it is trivially true:
+There isn't much to say about ``True`` beyond the fact that it is trivially true:

 .. code-block:: lean

-    example : true := trivial
+    example : True := trivial

 Bi-implication
 ~~~~~~~~~~~~~~